vishnureddys/leetcode/README.md

 This is opensourced under the MIT License.

 ## Support
-1. Install the free version of [Grammarly](https://grammarly.go2cloud.org/aff_c?offer_id=209&aff_id=73274).
+1. Install [Grammarly](https://grammarly.go2cloud.org/aff_c?offer_id=209&aff_id=73274).
 This is something I personally use and love.
+You don't have to pay for it, the free version is quite impressive.
 2. Buy me a pizza 🍕 [here](https://www.buymeacoffee.com/vishnusreddy).